astral-sh/ruff/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 """  # noqa: E501
 ```

+To ignore all errors across an entire file, Ruff supports Flake8's `# flake8: noqa` directive (or,
+equivalently, `# ruff: noqa`).
+Adding either of those directives to any part of a file will disable
+error reporting for the entire file.

+For targeted exclusions across entire files (e.g., "Ignore all F841 violations in
+`/path/to/file.py`"), see the [`per-file-ignores`](#per-file-ignores) configuration setting.

+### Automating `noqa` Directives

 Ruff supports several workflows to aid in `noqa` management.